Extending H-1B Status Beyond Six Years As it Relates to Timely Filing for Permanent Residence

 We recommend any H-1B visa holder, or any organization with H-1B employees, consult us in the second year of H-1B employment if filing for permanent residence is contemplated.
 This will preserve the individual's options regarding the timing of a permanent residence case, give employee and employer maximum time to structure an approvable case, and ensure that in case of denial, the foreign national is best prepared.

 Immigration Law Associates, P.C. has been preparing employment-based permanent residence cases for almost twenty years.
 We handle PERM cases, employer-filed cases not requiring labor certification, and foreign national self-petitions.
-To identify your best option for gaining permanent residence or for sponsoring an employee for permanent residence, schedule a consultation.
-Call us at (847) 763-8500 or e-mail email@example.com.
+To identify your best option for gaining permanent residence or for sponsoring an employee for permanent residence.
+Call us at (847) 763-8500 or schedule a consultation.